nf-core/genomeannotator/docs/usage.md

 If available, adding related genomes and their reference annotations can help to further improve the resulting gene builds.
 We have had good experiences using [EnsEMBL](https://ftp.ensembl.org/pub/) as a source for this type of data.

-Finally, GENOMEANNOTATOR will perform a mandatory repeat masking of the assembly.
+Finally, nf-core/genomeannotator will perform a mandatory repeat masking of the assembly.
 Consider providing a comprehensive library of known repeats to speed up this process (else, see below):

 ## Limitations

 Automatic gene building produces draft annotations.
 Adding more data can help increase the overall quality, but in the end manual curation should be performed to achieve optimal results.
 Typical issues include false-positive models, split models or missing models.
 The extend to which these three problems occurs depends on several factors, starting with the availability of sufficient evidence data as well as a suitable prediction model in AUGUSTUS.

 ## Assembly

 The assembly refers to the genome you want to annotate.
 This file must be in FASTA format.
 Additionally, we recommend you clean the fasta headers in a way so they do not contain any special characters, unnecessary spaces or other "meta" data.
-While GENOMEANNOTATOR will try to sanitize the FASTA headers as well, it's generally better to take care of that beforehand so there are no surprises afterwards.
+While nf-core/genomeannotator will try to sanitize the FASTA headers as well, it's generally better to take care of that beforehand so there are no surprises afterwards.

 Please also be aware that some public databases do not allow the submission of assemblies that have leading or trailing 'N's in any of their scaffolds.

-Finally, note that GENOMEANNOTATOR is not designed for the annotation of incomplete and/or highly fragmented assemblies.
+Finally, note that nf-core/genomeannotator is not designed for the annotation of incomplete and/or highly fragmented assemblies.
 While such inputs may still work, some of the alignment heuristics will potentially perform poorly or fail entirely, i.e. crash the pipeline.
 As a rule of thumb, your BUSCO scores should be above 80% and the number of contigs not exceed "a few thousand".
-There is no strict limit on the size of your assembly, but we have only tested GENOMEANNOTATOR with genomes up to 'human-size', i.e. 3Gb.
+There is no strict limit on the size of your assembly, but we have only tested nf-core/genomeannotator with genomes up to 'human-size', i.e. 3Gb.
 Much larger genomes may cause unforseen issues.
 If so, please open a ticket on github and we can try to find a solution.

 ```console
 --assembly '[path to assembly.fasta]'